hcruz77/README-generator/README.md

 ## Usage
-The user follos the prompts answering the questions in the command line, once finished the README will auto-generate.
+The user follows the prompts answering the questions in the command line, once finished the README will auto-generate.

 ## Demo Link and Screenshot